 In FY 2019/20, the City Council approved purchase of property located at 17631 Cameron Lane using non-federal funds.
-Via a substantial amendment to the FY 2019/20 Annual Action Plan, the City Council will consider an allocation of \$1.5 million of federal CDBG and CARES Act funds to help offset costs associated operating the homeless shelter facility at the project site.
+Via a two substantial amendments to the FY 2019/20 Annual Action Plan, and one substantial amendment to the FY 2020/21 Annual Action Plan, the City Council will consider an allocation of \$1.5 million allocated a total of \$3,167,604 in federal CDBG and CARES Act funds to help offset costs associated operating the homeless shelter facility at the project site.
 The need for such a facility has increased in recent months due to the COVID-19 pandemic and Orange County's Safer at Home Order.
 The Navigation Center will bring homeless service providers on-site to help persons experiencing homelessness "navigate" eligible social services, medical services and benefits to stabilize them with the ultimate goal of transitioning them to more permanent housing.